wp-plugins/participants-database/readme.txt

 == Upgrade Notice ==

-= 1.4.9.1 =
+= 1.4.9.2 =
-* resolves many issues with other plugins conflicting in the admin

-Bugfix release with improvements to international date displays and site email functions
+* major enhancements and bugfix release

 == Using the Plugin ==

 This plugin has two modes of interacting with the database.
 First, as a tool for logged-in admin or editors to manage the database, second as a way for site visitors to sign up and fill in their information themselves.
 Depending on what you need, you can use either or both.

-Please read the documentation fully, as this is a complex plugin that can be used in a lot of different ways.
+*Please read the documentation fully, as this is a complex plugin that can be used in a lot of different ways.*

 To collect signups on your website use this shortcode: `[pdb_signup]`.
 The shortcode will generate a short form to give people a way to add their name to your list.
 You can customize which fields they need to fill in. `[pdb_record]` displays an expanded version of the form so people can add to or edit their own record.
 These two shortcodes can be on the same page if you want.
 The `[pdb_record]` form is only available when accessed using a private link because it allows a user to edit their own record.
 This link can be provided in an email and is also visible in the admin listing of records.